 Susy Ziegler (West Lakes Regional Councilor) is Head of the Department of Earth, Environmental, and Geographical Sciences at Northern Michigan University where she is an Associate Professor.
 She majored in Geography at Dartmouth College after discovering physical geography during her first term on campus.
 Susy earned her M.S. and Ph.D. in Geography at the University of Wisconsin-Madison.
 While in graduate school she became a charter member of the Theta Lambda Chapter of GTU.
 Since moving from Minnesota in 2010, Susy has been the faculty sponsor of Northern Michigan University's Eta Chi Chapter of GTU.
 She enjoys participating in events and taking field trips with the motivated GTU students who are eager to explore and learn outside the classroom.
 Susy promotes geography whenever possible by visiting elementary school classrooms and presenting at workshops for teachers.
 At NMU Susy teaches biogeography, introduction to geographic research, and environmental science.
 Her research and recreation interests are in the Northwoods.

-Harry J. "Jimmy" Wilson (East Lakes Regional Councilor) is Visiting Assistant Professor of Geography in the Department of History, Politics and Justice at Ohio Northern University (ONU).
+Harry J. "Jimmy" Wilson (East Lakes Regional Councilor) is Assistant Professor of Management and GIS in the Dicke College of Business Administration at Ohio Northern University (ONU).
 Jimmy's educational background includes a B.A.
 (Anthropology/Archaeology, Florida State University), an M.A.
 (Historical Archaeology, University of West Florida), and a Ph.D.
 (Historical Geography/GIS, Louisiana State University).
 Shortly after his arrival in 2007, Jimmy took steps to acquire a GTU charter at ONU, which was granted to the university in 2009.
 He is the faculty sponsor for this chapter.
-Jimmy's research interests are many and diverse, and extend into other disciplines such as anthropology, archaeology, history, marketing, criminal justice, biology and civil engineering.
+Jimmy's research interests are many and diverse, and extend into other disciplines such as marketing, anthropology, archaeology, history, criminal justice, biology and civil engineering.
 His teaching demonstrates the application of spatial analysis and GIS within these and other fields, and also the utility of civic engagement within geographic inquiry.
 He is often seen with his students and his two golden retrievers outside doing field research throughout northwest Ohio.
 Aside from his professional responsibilities, he is active in local government and is a member of several local service organizations.